Contact Me

 Suite Judy Blue Eyes is a song by Crosby, Stills & Nash (CSN), released on their self-titled debut album, "Crosby, Stills & Nash," in 1969.
 It was written by Stephen Stills and serves as the album's opening track.

-"Suite: Judy Blue Eyes" is a complex and multifaceted composition that consists of several distinct sections seamlessly woven together.
 The song is known for its intricate vocal harmonies, intricate guitar work, and its dynamic shifts in tempo and mood.

 The lyrics of "Suite: Judy Blue Eyes" are inspired by Stephen Stills' relationship with singer-songwriter Judy Collins.
 The song reflects on the complexities of their relationship, the ups and downs they experienced, and the emotional journey of their love affair.